 A formal sabbatical leave program, one year at half pay or one semester at full pay, went into effect with the academic year 1962-63.
 Faculty members become eligible in their sixth year at Wabash College to apply for a sabbatical leave in their seventh year, assuming that they have received tenure.
 They are then eligible to apply for additional sabbatical leaves at seven-year intervals.

-Every faculty member approaches his or her faculty development differently and should discuss this annually with his or her department chair.
 In addition to those mentioned above, the College offers support in several specific ways:

 - The Dean’s Professional Travel Fund provides full-time faculty $2,000 annually in support of conference travel;